lcalmbach/speed-ex-bs/README.md

 This app is written in Python and uses the frameworks [streamlit](https://streamlit.io) and [altair](https://altair-viz.github.io/).
 It downloads traffic speed data from [opendata.bs](https://https://data.bs.ch/pages/home/) and provides several options to analyse the data.

 The app is published [here](https://github.com/lcalmbach/speed-ex-bs).
-To run the code on your local machine follow these steps to install the required environment:

 1. git clone https://https://github.com/lcalmbach/speed-ex-bs
 2. create and activate a virtual environment and install the libraries, for example in Windows:
     ```